prisma/prisma-examples/typescript/rest-nextjs/README.md

 ### 5. Build new UI features in React

-Once you have added a new endpoint to the API (e.g. `/api/profile` with `/POST`, `/PUT` and `GET` operations), you can start building a UI component in React.
-It could be called `profile.tsx` and would be located in the `pages` directory.
+Once you have added a new endpoint to the API (e.g. `/api/profile` with `/POST`, `/PUT` and `GET` operations), you can start building a new UI component in React.
+It could e.g. be called `profile.tsx` and would be located in the `pages` directory.

 In the application code, you can access the new endpoint via `fetch` operations and populate the UI with the data you receive from the API calls.